 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

 The best itineraries for a trip to South Dakota include a stop at the Badlands National Park.
-But with so much to do in the area, you might be trying to figure out how to fit it all in.
+There are many things to do in the area, making it challenging to fit it all in.
 Our trip through the park captured all the best things to do at Badlands National Park – all in 4 hours.

 We built our plan for the day by researching Google reviews and getting advice from friends and family who have visited the park.
 Read on to see what we did and more recommendations for your visit to the Badlands.